-This year we have added our Glacier and Canadian Rockies tour to our permanent schedule.
-The beauty of the area is not to be missed and if you have loved our other tours you will love this one as well.
+The beauty of this area of the country is not to be missed!
+If you have loved our other tours you will love this one as well.
 All the great service you have come to expect from SUST and our guides in a new and exciting area.
-You will love the Red Jammer tour over the Going To The Sun Road, Hiking along the lakes and taking the custom designed ice vehicles onto the Columbian Ice Field you will love the views as well as the activities.
+You will love the Red Jammer tour over the Going To The Sun Road, Hiking along the lakes, and taking the custom-designed ice vehicles onto the Columbian Ice Field you will love the views as well as the activities.

 We look forward to traveling with you,

 You fly into Kalispell, Montana, and meet our guide and be taken to the nearby Hotel In the late afternoon, we take a brief tour of downtown Whitefish and Whitefish Lake, have dinner and then return to our hotel for the evening.

 DAY ONE: GLACIER NATIONAL PARK: JAMMER TOUR OF GLACIER NATIONAL PARK

 We take an early morning drive into Glacier National Park, where we will take a guided tour of the key parts of the park on board one of the famous “Jammer Cars”, replicas of cars once used to tour the park back in the 1930s.
 A brief description of the tour is as follows: